-These regulations are the Child Care Services Regulations 2007 1.
+These regulations are the Child Care Services Regulations 2007 1, 2.

-Note: Under the Interpretation Act 1984 section 25(3), these regulations take effect on the day on which the Child Care Services Act 2007 section 52 commences.

 Part 2 — General provisions

 2. Managerial officer of incorporated association: s.
 3

 (1) For the purposes of paragraph (a)(ii) of the definition of managerial officer in section 3 of the Act, the prescribed class of function is responsibility, as a member of the committee of an incorporated association, for managing the provision of a child care service by the association.